 Response Test

-The Casper Original Hybrid has an extremely fast response time.
+The Casper Original Hybrid has a very fast response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.4 seconds.

 Mostly Recovered